Bezerros

 Bezerros (/pt/) is a municipality in northeastern Brazil, in the State of Pernambuco, near the city of Gravatá.
-Its population was 70.000 (2024) and its area is 491 km^{2}.
+Its population estimate was 65.007 (2025) and its area is 497,156 km^{2}.
 Also known as Papangu city, because a festive tradition in which the people dress masks of all types during the Carnival festivities.
 During the carnival time, it is one of the most visited cities in the interior of the state.
 Also, it was a center of coffee production, an activity which is no longer important in the region.
 It is much visited during Carnival; tourists and locals love to see papangus parading in city streets.